It’s just as important to properly handle a truck breakdown safely roadside, as it is to be behind the wheel on the road.

 - If you’re broken down on the shoulder, stay alert.
 Be aware of the danger of the traffic nearby and stay in your vehicle as much as possible.

-- If you are driving and feel the truck staring to fail, even pulling over on an off ramp is safer than the shoulder of the highway.
+- If you are driving and feel the truck starting to fail, even though not an ideal place to get off the road, pulling over on an off ramp is safer than the shoulder of the highway.

-– Go for the widest pullover spot you can find.
+- Wide spot, flashers.
+Go for the widest pullover spot you can find.
 Turn flashers on and remember to watch your mirrors to monitor the traffic behind you.
-Be prepared if one of them figures out your situation too late.
+Be prepared if the traffic behind does not understand what your situation is!
+You could be rear-ended when your truck fails.

-– Ease off the road, rather than hard power turn to the side, if possible.
+- Ease off the road if you’re able, rather than hard power turn to the side, if possible.

-– Once parked as far off the road as possible, get out of the truck and set up your flares or triangles behind the truck at 50′-100’150′ intervals.
+- Flares.
+Once the truck/trailer is parked as far off the road as possible, carefully get out of the truck and set up your flares or triangles behind the truck at 50′, 100′, and 150′ intervals.

 - Tilting open the hood is a good way to indicate the fact that you’re broken down and won’t be moving the truck anytime soon.

-– Next, try to determine what the problem is exactly and whether or not you can repair it yourself or whether you need roadside assistance.
-With most trucks these days, odds are you’ll need a service call if the problem is electronic… good chance it will be.
+- Assess the problem.
+Try to determine what the problem is and whether or not you can repair it yourself or whether you need roadside assistance.
+With most trucks these days, odds are you’ll need a service call if the problem is electronic.
+There’s a good chance the issue will be electronic.
+At this point, you may be given specific instructions by your dispatcher on how they want the repairs handled.

-– Today, common truck breakdowns are often faulty sending units or faulty emission equipment.
+- Contact dispatch.
+Common truck breakdowns are often faulty sending units or faulty emission equipment.
 Both of these require shop repair.
 Determine what you think the problem is before you call for roadside assistance.
+If you’re a company driver, call your dispatcher, and explain you’re broken down and then talk to the company shop foreman to see if he can advise you or contact repair services for you.
+However, do keep in mind your safety while taking direction and instruction from your company.

-– Keep your dispatch informed on your breakdown status throughout the repair process, to aid him in keeping the customer informed.
-Waiting and repair times can often be brutal these days.
+- Keep your dispatcher informed of what’s going on throughout the repair process, to aid him in keeping the customer informed.
+Also he will give you any necessary further instruction.
+Waiting and repair times can often be lengthy.
 Most shops are fully booked from the breakdown issues from the new emission friendly engines.
-I’ve heard of week long delays, just to get into some shops…..just another good reason to carry a few basic supplies and do the simple repairs yourself, if the situation is right.
+I’ve heard of week long delays, just to get into some shops.
+This is just another good reason to carry a few basic supplies and do the simple repairs yourself, if the situation is right.

 - full wrench set